Who is this course for?

 What are the entry requirements for the course?

-- 240 UCAS points (at least 160 of which are from two A-levels or one double award).
-International baccalaureate: minimum 25 points.
+- 96 UCAS points / International baccalaureate: minimum 25 points.

-- GCSE Maths and English at grade C or above are mandatory.
+- GCSE Maths and English at grade 4/C or above.

 - Other level 3 qualifications will be considered and mature applicants with relevant professional experience will be considered on an individual basis.